 Propolis Plus (KiScience -known effects: anti-viral, radioprotective, anti-bacterial, anti-fungal.
 In our experience: powerful anti-Bartonella effects): titrate carefully to tolerated dosage.
 Some patients might be allergic to propolis which should be picked up early during initial titration).
 Full dose: 2 dropperful 3 times per day.
 We like to add Calendula tincture in the treatment of Bartonella (full dose> 1 pipette 3 times/day)

-Good:
+Good additional treatment options:

 Ag23: this is a unique low potency homeopathic preparation of nanonized silver with a multitude of documented broad spectrum anti-microbial properties.
 It does not cause silver storage problems (such as skin discoloration) as many colloidal silver products would do, if taken for long periods of time.
 Silver has been shown to work on its own, but it also potentizes the effect of other anti-microbials.
 Like other homeopathics, Ag23 is taken straight and undiluted away from all other items, including food, water or other drinks.
 Dosage: 2 tablespoons 2-3 times per day